AMirreh17/CCTP/README.md

 11. App.css (This was initially created by React.js at the setup)
 12. ScrollToTop.js
 13. Assets folder – All images within the website is stored within this folder
+14. Index.js (This was initially created by React.js at the setup.
+However, changes and edits were made to this file)
+15. Package.json (This was initially created by React.js at the setup.
+However, changes and edits were made to this file)
-14. Showcase.js (This page was not used within the final website)
+16. Showcase.js (This page was not used within the final website)

 ### All other files/folders within this project were created at the setup through Create-React-App or through the setup of other web frameworks installed